-Reviewing Forbes' 2018 list of the 100 most innovative companies in the world,1 it is surprising and disappointing to see that no insurance companies are included on the list.
-While disappointment may be understandable, surprise should not be.
-The insurance industry is too often absent from discussions of strategic innovation and its importance in paving the way for future business success.
-And this isn't just how experts in business management and strategy see the industry.
-It is also how consumers tend to see the industry.
-Every year, Fordham University's Gabelli School of Business and Rockbridge Associates updates the American Innovation Index based on consumers' perceptions of the innovativeness of business organizations with which they engage.2 Twenty-one industry sectors are examined, including "Auto, Property, Casualty Insurance Providers."
-While there are standouts within the insurance sector, the sector as a whole ranked 9th from the bottom.
+Reviewing Forbes' 2018 list of the 100 most innovative companies in the world, readers will see that no insurance companies are included on the list.1 While this may be disappointing news, it should not be surprising.
+The insurance industry is too often absent from discussions of strategic innovation and its importance in paving the way for future success.
+And this isn't just how experts in business management and strategy see the industry; consumers also tend to see the industry this way.
+Every year, Fordham University's Gabelli School of Business and Rockbridge Associates update the American Innovation Index, which reflects consumers' opinions on innovation from the businesses with which they engage.2 Twenty-one industry sectors are examined, including "Auto, Property, Casualty Insurance Providers."
+While there are standouts within the insurance sector, the sector as a whole ranked ninth from the bottom.

-If business experts and consumers view the insurance industry as not particularly innovative, then how do insurers see themselves?
-In a 2019 presentation at the Global Insurance Forum, The Institutes President and CEO Pete Miller reviewed the results of a recent survey of members of the International Insurance Society (IIS) in which senior-level executives identified and ranked various challenges and concerns facing their companies.
-Among all the various issues considered, innovation was ranked as the second greatest concern of respondents.
-Only concerns related to cybersecurity were viewed with greater importance than innovation.3 Apparently, insurers largely agree with the assessments of their customers and business experts.
+If business experts and consumers do not consider the insurance industry to be particularly innovative, then how do insurers see themselves?
+In a 2019 presentation at the Global Insurance Forum, The Institutes President and CEO Pete Miller reviewed the results of a recent survey of International Insurance Society (IIS) members in which senior-level executives identified and ranked various challenges and concerns facing their companies.
+Among all the issues considered, innovation was ranked the second-greatest concern.
+Only cybersecurity was considered more important than innovation.
+Apparently, insurers largely agree with the assessments of their customers and business experts.